A NEWLY REVISED ONLINE COURSE!

-We are offering special pricing on this course! $549 early-bird registration
+We are offering special pricing on this course: $549

 Policies and procedures are essential for every spiritual organization.
 They are how we embed our commitment to safety, equity, and justice into our communities.
 However, when faced with an allegation of abuse, it can be challenging to institute these policies with the highest level of fairness, confidentiality, and transparency.

 This newly revised live online course will offer participants the opportunity to understand how to institute best practices related to the investigation and adjudication of allegations of abuse within your organization.
 This is an essential training for Boards, ethics committees, and institutional leaders.

 Responding to Clergy Misconduct: Instituting Best Practices is a training designed to equip judicatory or organizational leaders to intervene effectively in response to complaints of misconduct.
 It will provide a clear understanding of what spiritual leader misconduct is, what boundary violations are, and what are the appropriate aspects of response to a complaint including investigation, adjudication, and possible actions of discipline or exoneration.

 When a spiritual leader violates the boundaries of a pastoral or teaching relationship, it is critical that an organization have a policy in place to respond and then use that process appropriately.
 This training provides a theological and ethical foundation for this process and emphasizes a supportive response to complainants, respondents, and congregations.